nhantran2642/Intern_NhanTran/README.md

 ### OVERVIEW

-*This is my project in my automation testing internship course 2024 at [AGEST VIETNAM](https://www.agest.vn/).*
+*This is my personal project in my automation testing internship course 2024 at [AGEST VIETNAM](https://www.agest.vn/).*

 The purpose of this project is to learn about how to build an automation testing framework by using Selenium.